 The spotlight on Rumiko Takahashi’s

-career began in 1978, when she won an honorable mention in Shogakukan’s annual New Comic Artist Contest for Those Selfish Aliens
+career began in 1978 when she won an honorable mention in Shogakukan’s prestigious New Comic Artist Contest for Those Selfish Aliens

 .
 Later that same year, her boy-meets-alien comedy series, Urusei Yatsura